-- 3.7.1 The locations of waste types and volumes stored on site will be maintained with those outlined in Table 3.1 at the end of this procedure, waste storage locations are illustrated on Drawing No. 3490-MUC-03. - 3.7.2 The combined annual throughput of waste at the site will not exceed 25,000 tonnes. - 3.7.3 In the event of the site reaching maximum storage capacity, no further waste will be accepted, and all incoming loads will be diverted to an alternative site until waste has been removed from the site and there is sufficient storage available. - 3.7.4 Waste storage areas are inspected on a regular basis as part of the inspection checklist with care being taken to ensure stockpile sizes are not exceeded and stockpiles do not block drainage paths. - 3.7.5 The site manager will consider access and egress of emergency service vehicles and the potential for double handling of waste when planning the position and location of storage areas.
+3.7.1 The locations of waste types and volumes stored on site will be maintained with those outlined in Table 3.1 at the end of this procedure, waste storage locations are illustrated on Drawing No. 2895-THR-03.

+3.7.2 The annual throughput at the site will not exceed 24,999 tonnes.

+3.7.3 Waste types accepted at the site will comprise of non-hazardous waste only.

+3.7.4 In the event of the site reaching maximum storage capacity, no further waste will be accepted, and all incoming loads will be diverted to an alternative site until waste has been removed from the site and there is sufficient storage available.

+3.7.5 Waste storage areas are inspected on a regular basis as part of the inspection checklist with care being taken to ensure stockpile sizes are not exceeded and stockpiles do not block drainage paths.

+3.7.6 The site manager will consider access and egress of emergency service vehicles and the potential for double handling of waste when planning the position and location of storage areas.